clarketm/UniversalRelayBoilerplate/README.md

 # Sunset and Next Version

 Two of the major building blocks of this boilerplate - `Material-UI` and `Relay` have been revamped in their move to version 1.0, including significant changes in the APIs.
 Implementing them requires a significant amount of change and in many cases requires almost complete rewrite of the existing code.
 This, coupled with the need for some re-architecture, made us start a new project, which will become the eventual next version of `UniversalRelayBoilerplate` and `Rebar`.
-You can follow the progress at [Test Project for URB Next](https://github.com/codefoundries/todomvc-modern-universal).
+You can follow the progress at [URB Next](https://github.com/codefoundries/todomvc-modern-universal).

 # Universal Relay Boilerplate (URB)